 You are eligible to apply if you meet the following criteria:

-Each of these countries allows students studying in the U.S. to apply for the Rhodes Award.
-In addition to the 32 awards offered each year to U.S. student citizens, additional scholarships are available for these countries.
-Stanford students have won these overseas Rhodes awards in the past, including winners from Bermuda, Malaysia, Canada, India and South Africa.
+Stanford students have won these overseas Rhodes awards in the past, including winners from Bermuda, Jamaica, Canada, India and South Africa.

 The Rhodes Scholarship application asks candidates to provide a short Personal Statement (1,000 word limit) describing their academic and other interests.
 This statement should describe the specific area of proposed study and reasons for wishing to study at Oxford, and it must conclude with the following statement, followed by their personal signature: